-- Accepting a prohibited contribution gives a candidate an advantage in that the candidate did not need to seek a contribution of that amount from an eligible source, saving the candidate time during a busy campaign. - Once contacted by Elections BC, you submitted a supplementary report and cooperatively brought yourself into compliance. - Your campaign replied to requests from the Investigator in a timely manner. - You have not previously been the subject of a monetary penalty under LECFA. - You have previously participated in general local elections.
+- Accepting a prohibited contribution gives a candidate an advantage in that the candidate did not need to seek a contribution of that amount from an eligible source, saving the candidate time during a busy campaign. - Once contacted by Elections BC, you submitted a supplementary report and cooperatively brought yourself into compliance. - Your campaign replied to requests from the Investigator in a timely manner. - You have not previously been the subject of a monetary penalty under LECFA. - You have not previously been a candidate in the general local elections.